Pateros Church: 19th century

 Pateros Church was founded after the division of Pateros to Pasig by Fray Andres Vehil and Fr.
 Manuel Pelaes on June 1, 1815.
 In 1863, an earthquake damaged and destroyed the church.
 Renovation of the church was completed in 1893 under Fr.
 Tomas Espejo.
-The church was destroyed for the second time in the midst of the Philippine Revolution during the Battle of Pateros on March 14, 1899.
+The church was destroyed for the second time in the midst of the Philippine Revolution during the Battle of Pateros on March 14, 1899, resulting in the loss of its records.

 20th century

 During World War II, families of the civilians who were arrested, were taken to the church, which served as a prison.
 In December 1944, Japanese soldiers killed many civilians inside the church.
+Also, its records were destroyed in the process once again.
 After the war, the people of Pateros and the church rose again.

 Contemporary history

 On August 21, 2003, the church was placed under the jurisdiction of the newly-established Diocese of Pasig.
 On February 7, 2009, following a petition filed last year by Rev. Fr.
-Orlando B. Cantillon and the Poderes de Santa Marta de Pateros to the archbishop at the time, Bishop Francisco San Diego, it was officially conferred and recognized as a Diocesan Shrine.
+Orlando B. Cantillon and the Poderes de Santa Marta de Pateros to then-Bishop Francisco San Diego, it was officially conferred and recognized as a Diocesan Shrine.

 In 2015, under the leadership of Rev. Fr.
 Roy Rosales, San Roque Parish celebrated its 200th anniversary.